Even as the administration in Washington ignores the dangers of climate change, we have reasons to hope.

 To stop the rise of climate pollution – while growing the economy – we've zeroed in on solutions with the biggest impact.

-Why: We'll slow the pace of climate change if we cut carbon dioxide and potent short-acting gases like methane, even as we decarbonize the energy sector.
+Why: We'll slow climate change if we cut carbon pollution and potent gases like methane, even as we decarbonize the energy sector.

 Why: China is now the world's top emitter of climate pollution.

-Why: Deforestation and fertilizer pollution are major contributors to climate change.
+Why: Deforestation and some agricultural practices are major contributors to climate change.